Council elections to go ahead in May after legal challenge to Government

 He added: “(It) seems to me that if a Government minister does something illegal, they really ought to resign.”

-Asked if he should apologise for the potential cost to taxpayers of both footing the bill for legal fees and of holding the elections that had been due for postponement, Mr Farage said: “The idea I should apologise because it costs money to hold elections in a country where one-and-a-quarter million people died in two world wars so that we could be a free democracy, I won’t even begin to apologise.

-“That is our system.
-That is our way.
-We choose the people that represent us, tax us, make decisions on our behalf, and once every few years, we’ve the right to judge them and get rid of them.
-That is the very basis of how modern Britain works.”

-In a court order published in January, Mr Justice Chamberlain said the party was seeking an order temporarily blocking the Government from changing the date of forthcoming ballots pending the hearing of the full legal challenge.
+In a court order published in January, Mr Justice Chamberlain said Reform was seeking an order temporarily blocking the Government from changing the date of forthcoming ballots pending the hearing of the full legal challenge.

 Another hearing had been set for Thursday.